coreos/etcd-operator/README.md

 (ctrl-D to exit)
 ```

-Now let's kill two pods:
+Now let's kill two pods to simulate a disaster failure:

 ```
 $ kubectl delete pod etcd-cluster-000 etcd-cluster-0003
 pod "etcd-cluster-0002" deleted
 pod "etcd-cluster-0003" deleted
 ```

-We should see that:
-- all pods from previous quorum are removed
+Now quorum is lost.
+The etcd controller will start ti recover the cluster by:
-- a new seed member will go through "Init" process to recover from backup
+- create a new seed member to recover from the backup
-- cluster will restore in full shortly
+- add enough members into the seed cluster

 ```

 $ kubectl get pods
 NAME                             READY     STATUS     RESTARTS   AGE etcd-cluster-0005                0/1       Init:0/2   0          11s